 If you need more guidance on getting a badge and what you can do with it, take a look at the OpenLearn FAQs.
-When you gain your badge you will receive an email to notify you and you will be able to view and manage all your badges in My OpenLearn !Warning!
-Tahoma not supportedwithin 24 hours of completing the criteria to gain a badge..
+When you gain your badge you will receive an email to notify you and you will be able to view and manage all your badges in My OpenLearn within 24 hours of completing the criteria to gain a badge..